 The 2021 Curry Lunch will evolve to become an event spanning three months of activities.
 Starting from 1st February 2021, the Online Silent Auction will be kicking off the 2021 Lord Mayor's Big Curry Lunch.

 While the 2021 Lunch might be different, the cause for which we raise funds is not and in fact is in greater need of your support.
 Employment is an issue for which the need has ballooned since the pandemic began, making it difficult for everyone to gain employment but particularly for veterans suffering from psychological and physical pain.
 More than ever your support is needed.

-Support them by joining us for our special three-month extravaganza of activities for LMBCL 2021.
+Please help us to make a difference byy taking part in our special three-month extravaganza of activities for LMBCL 2021.

 It was with great sadness that in March 2020, the Co-Chairmen, in consultation with the Remembrancer, made the disappointing but necessary decision to cancel the 2020 Lunch.